tashoyan/spark-sql-tfidf/README.md

 ./songs_searcher.sh
 ```
 The search engine first will read all songs from the `songs_db` directory
-and build the data set of ranked words.
+and build the data set of weighted words.
 Then it will ask for search keywords.
 Enter your keywords separated by spaces and press Enter.
 The engine will display some songs in the order of relevance to the search terms: